CraftTweaker/CraftTweaker-Documentation/docs/Mods/ZenEvents/SupportedMods/TConstruct/Events/TinkerToolEvent.md

 # TinkerToolEvent

-The TinkerToolEvent is fired whenever a TiCon tool does something special.
+The TinkerToolEvent is fired whenever a Tinkers' Construct tool does something special.
 Now, since there are many types of special things tools can do, there are multiple Events and thus multiple event handlers as well.

 ## Implementing EventClasses
-The TinkerToolEvents all implement the following EventClasses and thus are able to use all functionality they provide as well:
+The TinkerToolEvents implement the following EventClasses and thus are able to use all functionality they provide as well:

 | Class                                                       | ExtraBlockBreak | MattockHoe | ShovelPath | ScytheHarvest | BowShoot | Repair |
 |-------------------------------------------------------------|:---------------:|:----------:|:----------:|:-------------:|:--------:|:------:|